mardahl/invoke-IntunePolicySync/README.md

 # sync-intunePolicy
- A script to force the sync of Intune MDM Policies on a Windows 10 Device
+ A script to force the sync of Intune MDM Policies on a Windows 10 Device during first logon

- **Read the comments in the script in oder to user it sucessfully**
+ **Read the comments in the script in order to use it sucessfully**